hche608/hche608.github.io/index.md

 <img class="profile-picture" src="me.webp">

 Hi!
-I am a last year student of BSc Computer Science at University of Auckland, New Zealand.
+I am a Bachelor of Computer Science graduate from the University of Auckland, New Zealand.

 A highly accomplished, skilled and knowledgeable computer science student with extensive knowledge of programming and computer applications.
 Looking for an opportunity in the field of information technology as computer programmer in a renowned organization.

 ---